 "Minds in Motion is excellent, upbeat, friendly and helpful.
-I have witnessed participants improve their physical abilities and increased chatter with each other."
+I have witnessed participants improve their physical abilities and increase conversation with each other."

 "The reward is being an important part of their day and bringing a smile to someone's face...you can't even express the warmth.
 I certainly get more out of volunteering than I give.
 It's a nice feeling knowing that you've made someone's day a litter brighter."

 "Minds in Motion is about interacting in a social environment together, whether you're physically active or talking about your day.
 That's the most important thing, to feel like you're together as a team.
-You're fighting [dementia] as a group, not individually."
+You're on the dementia journey as a group, not individually."

-"It's awesome seeing the participants progress throughout the weeks and sharing stories about their weekend."
+"It's awesome seeing the participants progress throughout the weeks and share stories about their lived experience."